-Regarding Reduced Footprint: Burton’s foot print is almost a full size smaller on the outside but the same size on the inside.
+Regarding Reduced Footprint: Burton’s footprint is almost a full size smaller on the outside but the same size on the inside.
 So a size 10 boot is still a size 10 on the inside but more like a size 9 on the outside.
 This really reduces toe drag and Burton is the best in the industry when it comes to this.
-The warmth and feel of the ride is unaffected and all you have is a boot less likely to catch the snow on a hard turn or in steep terrain.
-This is great for those that have big feet, ride narrow waist boards or are in between board and binding sizing.
+The warmth and feel of the ride are unaffected and all you have is a bootless likely to catch the snow on a hard turn or in steep terrain.
+This is great for those that have big feet, ride narrow waist boards or are in between the board and binding sizing.

 Response: Excellent response.
-Some might even complain that there is too much response.
-If you are an intermediate or even a border line advanced rider you might be better off with a less responsive boot because it can lead to you catching your edge easier.
-However if you are a very strong advanced rider or Expert rider who loves the most response possible then the Driver X is your boot.
+Some might even complain that there is too much responsibility.
+If you are an intermediate or even a borderline advanced rider you might be better off with a less responsive boot because it can lead to you catching your edge easier.
+However, if you are a very strong advanced rider or Expert rider who loves the most response possible then the Driver X is your boot.

-Traction: The 2014 Driver X was not ideal in an icy parking lot but really good keeping itt’s grip in soft snow.
-The 2015 is a much better in all conditions traction boot.
-It’s pattern is similar to all the other boots out there in Burton’s line.
+Traction: The 2014 Driver X was not ideal in an icy parking lot but really good keeping its grip in soft snow.
+2015 is much better in all conditions traction boot.
+Its pattern is similar to all the other boots out there in Burton’s line.

 Shock Absorption: Pretty good shock absorption and although not super soft it’s super damp and made for those who like speed and big landings.
 There is a good bit of gel in the heel.